oleeskild/obsidian-digital-garden/README.md

-# 🏡 Obsidian Quartz Syncer
+# Obsidian Quartz Syncer

-Publish your notes to the web, for free.
-In your own personal garden.
+Upload and sync your Obsidian notes to your [Quartz](https://github.com/jackyzha0/quartz) website.

 ## Features